Next Start

 Each year that a student wants to apply for a Pell Grant, a new FAFSA form must be filled out.
 The FAFSA year starts on July 1 and goes through June 30 of the following year.

-What Can You Use a Pell Grant For?
+How Can a Pell Grant be Used?

-Pell Grant funds can be used to cover tuition and fees, books, supplies, transportation, miscellaneous personal expenses, living expenses and childcare costs for students with dependents.
+Pell Grant funds can be used to cover tuition and fees, books, supplies, transportation, miscellaneous personal expenses, living expenses, and childcare costs for students with dependents.

 Who Gets the Pell Grant Money?